mdcrtr/odin-minesweeper/README.md

 # odin-minesweeper
-Minesweeper implemented with odin and raylib
+Minesweeper implemented in odin language using raylib